Women charged in beating of Wisconsin state senator

 Kerida O’Reilly, 33, and Samantha Hamer, 26, were each charged with one count of being a party to substantial battery, a felony punishable by up to $10,000 in fines and three-and-a-half years in prison, online court records show.

 Both women were arrested Monday after they turned themselves in to police.
 They were scheduled to make initial court appearances on Wednesday afternoon.
-Online court records didn’t list an attorney for either of them.
+Online court records listed O’Reilly’s attorney as Nathan Otis.
+He didn’t immediately respond to an message seeking comment.
+The state public defender’s office was listed as Hamer’s attorney, but the records didn’t name a specific lawyer.
+A spokesman for the office said he would check to see who has been assigned to her case.

 Investigators believe the women attacked Democrat Tim Carpenter during June 23 protest outside the state Capitol, one of a series of protests in downtown Madison that took place after the death of George Floyd in Minneapolis on Memorial Day.